MBWitz/DataSurfers/CleanedData.md

 * Change ‘OECD’ code to ‘OED’ for consistency with other files.
 * Eliminate CO2 values that have flag code ‘L’.
 * 20728 records remain
 * In the population tab, take average of 1991 and 1995 population figures for Kuwait and use for population for 1992, 1993, and 1994:
 `=($AJ$127+$AN$127)/2`
+* Copy the population and urbanization rates from 1999 through 2011 for Eritrea into columns in a new sheet.
+Start with 1999 Urbanization in B3 and Population in E3.
+* In cell C4, calculate the percent increase in urbanization for the year 2000 in Eritrea:
+`=B4/B3-1` Copy this formula down through cell B15 (2011)
+* In cell D5, calculate the percent increase in urbanization growth for the year 2000 in Eritrea:
+`=C5/C4` Copy this formula down through D15 (2011)
+* Average these increases:
+`=AVERAGE(D5:D15)` Copy this VALUE down through D20 (2016)
-* Calculate the percent increase in urbanization for each of the last ten years in Eritrea.
-Average these increases and apply that percent increase to the 2011 urbanization rate for 2012, continue through 2016.
+* Apply that percent increase to the 2011 urbanization rate for 2012:
+`=D16*C15` Copy this formula down through C20 (2016)
+* Finally Apply these growth rates to project Urbanization rates starting in cell B16 for 2012:
+`=B15*(1+C16)` Copy this formula down through B20 (2016).
+* In cell F4 calculate population growth in Eritrea from 1999 to 2000:
+`=E4/E3-1` Copy this formula down through cell F15 (2011)
-* Population growth in Eritrea slowed significantly from 2001 to 2011, but each of the last four years was approximately 1.9%, so we applied a 1.9% growth rate to 2011 population for 2012, and continued through 2016.
+* Note that population growth in Eritrea slowed significantly from 2001 to 2011, but each of the last four years was approximately 1.9%, so we filled in 1.9% growth rate in to cells F16 through F20.
+We then applied the rate to 2011 population for 2012 in cell E15:
+`=E14*(1+F15)` and copied that formula through E20 (2016).
+* We transferred the values for Urbanization and Population to the Urbanization and Population tabs, respectively, so that they were available for the VLOOKUP in Step 2.

 ## **Step 2:**
 ### Merge Urbanization and Emissions data